SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 Spin over and refresh the homepage.
 It's basically the same... that's a good sign!
 Look closely at the web debug toolbar - there's a new "Doctrine" section.
 OooooooOooo.

+## Doctrine Profiler

 Click to open the "Doctrine" profiler panel. *So* cool.
 This shows all the queries that were executed during the last request.
 We see just one: that makes sense!